MINES: Explainable Anomaly Detection through Web API Invariant Inference: Experiments

-We further compare \textit{deducing from schemas} with \textit{inducing from raw logs}.
+\paragraph{Effect of Deducing from Schemas.} We further compare \textit{deducing from schemas} with \textit{inducing from raw logs}.
 Replacing schema-based prompts with raw logs decreases recall from 0.948 to 0.896, showing that schemas provide cleaner and more abstract representations that generalize better than noisy instances.
 In addition, schema-based deduction dramatically reduces token counts in prompts, by up to two orders of magnitude across mean, geometric mean, and median values, as shown in \autoref{tab:comparing-input-token-numbers} and illustrated in \autoref{fig:hist-tokens}.
 This compression leads to lower inference cost and faster evaluation without loss of accuracy.